turing-roche/.github/profile/README.md

 ## ☎️ Contact

-This GitHub Organisation is maintained by the Community Manager for the partnership, Vicky Hellon.
-You can reach her at vhellon@turing.ac.uk
+This GitHub Organisation is maintained by the Programme Manager for the partnership, Maria Anagnostopoulou.
+You can reach her at managnostopoulou@turing.ac.uk

 ## ♻️ License
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)